lsst-tstn/tstn-008/ats_deployment_guide.rst

 The source code and more documentation about configuration can be found in https://gitlab.tekniker.es/aut/projects/3151-LSST/hil/simulatelimits
 Follow next steps to deploy this software

-1. If the installer or executable is available continue in step
+1. If the installer or executable is available continue to step 6
 2. Clone the repository in the link above
 3. Open the project SimulateLimits.lvproj
 4. Go to “Build Specifications” and right click in “SimulateLimits” to select “Build”